nicuveo/Dyet/README.md

 Pseudo-code to Piet source-code transformation.
 For lulz and gloriez.

-This is a 0.5 version: it generates nice squared images and handle `if`, `else`, `end` and `while`.
-I have plans to make it better, but any help will be appreciated. :)
+This is a 0.6 version: it generates nice "squared" images and handle `if`, `else`, `end` and `while`.
+It also support a basic "print" operation.
+I have plans to make it even better, but any help will be appreciated. :)

 (See the wiki for monologues and ascii-art about how I plan to implement the next steps of Dyet.)